DimejiOladepo/postgres-prefill/README.md

 # Postgres Prefill

 ## Overview
-This setup on start up prefills a postgres database with CSV data.
+This setup prefills a postgres database with CSV data.

 ## How To Use
 To load data into the postgres database: